What's the meaning of the phrase 'Jam tomorrow'?

 'I don't understand you,' said Alice.
 'It's dreadfully confusing!'

-The phrase caught on quickly and jam tomorrow became a synonym for a 'pie in the sky' promise of good things in the future with a few years of the book's publication.
-Carroll (Charles Dodgson) would have been aware of the earlier 19th century usage of the word jam - as defined in John C. Hotten's A dictionary of modern slang, cant, and vulgar words, 1859:
+'Jam tomorrow' is the shorthand version of the Dodgson's 'jam tomorrow and jam yesterday, but never jam today'.
+The phrase caught on quickly and jam tomorrow became a synonym for a 'pie in the sky' promise of good things in the future within a few years of the book's publication.
+Carroll (Charles Dodgson) would have been aware of the earlier 19th century usage of the word jam - as defined in John C. Hotten's A Dictionary of Modern Slang, Cant and Vulgar Words 1859:

 "Real jam, a sporting phrase, meaning anything exceptionally good."

-The popularity of the Alice books lead to the wider use of jam and other phrases were coined in the early 20th century.
-Anything cushy or rewarding might have been described as 'with jam on it'; for example, this item from Fraser and Gibbons' Soldier and sailor words and phrases, 1925:
+The popularity of the Alice books led to the wider use of jam and other phrases were coined in the early 20th century.
+Anything cushy or rewarding might have been described as 'with jam on it'; for example, this item from Fraser and Gibbons' Soldier and Sailor Words and Phrases, 1925:

 Easy money was called 'money for jam'; for example, The Athenaeum, 1919 - "The great use of jam in the Army ... originated a number of phrases, such as 'money for jam' (money for nothing)."